 It is said that “high risk equals high returns”.
 So if your objective is to generate high capital appreciation, then an equity fund is the one to go for.
 If you wish to invest conservatively, then debt mutual funds are the best choice.
 Before investing in mutual fund scheme, it is important to read and understand the documents carefully because mutual funds always come with risk factors associated with them.

 Remember to look at the market and performance history before investing in a particular mutual fund scheme.
 One of the best ways to judge the fund is by checking how the fund is performing in the context of its benchmark.
 A fund is supposedly considered good if it has beaten its benchmark with a significant difference.
 One should always choose similar category of funds to compare the performance with.
 For instance, mid-cap stocks should be compared with other mid-cap stocks only and same is applicable to other categories as well.
 A fund is good if it has beaten its benchmark and the category average by a significant margin.

 Lastly, you need to look at the funds consistency in outperforming the benchmark and category average to take the right decision.
-Consistently performing well over the past few years indicate that the fund is strategized to target the benchmark and category to yield good returns on a continuous basis.
+Consistent good performance over the past few years indicate that the fund is strategized to target the benchmark and category to yield good returns on a continuous basis.
 So a fund is a good performer if it has beaten its benchmark and category average consistently over past few years.
-Therefore never panic about the temporary poor performance of your fund, before being aware about the performance history of the fund.
+Therefore, never panic about the temporary poor performance of your fund, before judging the the performance history of the fund.

 What is SIP?

 SIP means Systematic Investment Plan – a method of investing a fixed amount on a monthly/quarterly/yearly basis into a mutual fund scheme.
 As the name suggests, SIP follows a systematic approach of managing your investments.
 This can be viewed similar to recurring deposits where we set aside a fixed amount on a monthly/quarterly basis.